The Ho Chi Minh Trail: Then and Now (Part 1)

 The HQ's western entrance is all but lost in the jungle now.

-Nguyen Dong Sy instructs the high command
+Dong Sy Nguyen instructs the high command about the Ho Chi Minh Trail in Laos

 Bombs, Mortars and other Explosives